jonogould/dotfiles/readme.md

 git submodule update
 ```

-You'll then nee to link the files to your home directory
+You'll then need to link the files to your home directory

 ```
 ln -s ~/dotfiles/zsh/zshrc ~/.zshrc